Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Theory

-Proposition \ref{prop:vola_decomposition}, which is similarly stated in \citet{dahlhaus2016}, shows that in the TTSV model, the spot variance at time $t$ conveniently decomposes into the trading intensity $\lambda(t)$ and the tick variance of the price jumps $\varsigma^2(t)$, hence combining the two different sources of intra-day variation as seen e.g., in Figure \ref{fig:EstimatedIntensities}.
+Proposition \ref{prop:vola_decomposition}, which is similarly stated in \citet{dahlhaus2016}, shows that in the TTSV model, the spot variance at time $t$ conveniently decomposes into the (right-hand limits of the) trading intensity $\lambda(t)$ and the tick variance of the price jumps $\varsigma^2(t)$, hence combining the two different sources of intraday variation as illustrated, for example, in Figure \ref{fig:EstimatedIntensities}.

 Together with the general definition of IV in \eqref{eqn:GenIVDef}, Proposition \ref{prop:vola_decomposition} shows that the IV of the log-price following the TTSV model is given by